ColinPattinson/colinpattinson.github.io/_posts/2023-03-07-kry-anniversary.md

 Results included:
 - 54.6% cost reduction
 - Higher patient satisfaction grade
-- Reduced no shows from 6.8% for the previous 12 weeks down to 4%.
+- Reduced no shows by 41.2%

 It’s mundane work perhaps and not the most sexy work but results are results.